 In the winter when the weather was colder, locals used to skate on it.
 When the ice became too rough the fire brigade would spray water over it to smooth it over.
 In the holiday times it was a bustle of boats, both rowing and paddle.

-Yarn Tarn has public toilets which are located next to the children’s playground towards the south of the park close to the Tarnfield park public car park.
-There is one disabled toilet here however you will require a RADAR key.
-There are also disabled toilets located at the Tarn Activity Centre.
+Unfortunately the public toilets located next to the children’s playground towards the south of the park close to the Tarnfield park public car park are not currently usable.

 There are many bins situated around the site to help with disposing of any rubbish.